UW Independent Learning courses are all offered in a self-paced format via distance education either through an online

 - Online: If you registered for an online course, this email will explain how to access, log in, and set up a new password for our digital learning environment (e.g. D2L or Canvas).
 Both D2L and Canvas are intuitive and easy to navigate, and you’ll be able to get started on your coursework immediately.
-Your course and syllabus will be available electronically in the D2L system.
+Your course and syllabus will be available electronically in the online course.
 We’ll also include information about contacting Tech Support, should you run into any issues.

 - Print-based: If you registered for a print-based course, you’ll receive access to a course guide within the Courses sections of your Student Account.
 You’ll also receive access to submit your assignments within your Student Account.
 Please note that if you didn’t provide an email address when you registered, this information will be mailed to you.

 About one week post-registration, you can expect to receive a check-in call from a UW Independent Learning Student Success Coach.
 They’ll be one of your main resources as you complete your coursework — they’re happy to answer any questions you have about registration, accessing coursework, submitting assignments, course curriculum, and more.